yingqi0607/tp/docs/DeveloperGuide.md

 ![CountdownSequenceDiagram](images/CountdownSequenceDiagram.png)
 Figure 5: Countdown Sequence Diagram

-When a user executes `CountdownCommand`, `countdown days/7` to count the number of events in the upcoming 7 days from from today, `MainWindow` begins the execution of the command. `LogicManager` is then called to execute the command.
+When a user executes a `CountdownCommand`, `countdown days/7` to count the number of events in the upcoming 7 days from from today, `MainWindow` begins the execution of the command. `LogicManager` is then called to execute the command.
 The command is then parsed in `Tr4ckerParser`, and `Tr4ckerParser` will create a new instance of `CountdownCommandParser` to parse the user's input.
 After parsing and checking the validity of user's input, a